Philadelphia's city payroll system's errors can leave some with hefty bills

 “The issue around OnePhilly is one that we are well aware of and the complications around it and, we fully understand the frustrations that it brings to our membership,” Salaam said.
 “Our leadership is working diligently alongside the City of Philadelphia to rectify this issue.”

-OnePhilly is the city’s system for human resources, benefits, payroll, time, attendance and pension.
+OnePhilly is the city’s system for human resources, benefits, payroll, time, attendance and pensions.
 The system launched in phases starting in early 2019 and has cost at least $47 million so far.

 Problems with the OnePhilly system are not new.